steveraaen/isocronehotel/README.md

 Click the hotel (on the list) to view the hotel details as well as a list of the nearest restaurants.

 ### Restaurants
+When a hotel is clicked, the map will zoom on the hotel and replace the hotel markers with restaurant markers.
 ### Color Coding

 The list of hotels and restaurants is sorted by the overall Yelp rating, form best to worst.<br>